vemonet/libre-chat/docs/configure-conversation.md

   vector_path: null # Path to the vectorstore to do QA retrieval, e.g. ./vectorstore/db_faiss
   # Set to null to deploy a generic conversational agent
   vector_download: null
-  embeddings_path: ./embeddings/all-MiniLM-L6-v2 # Embeddings used to generate the vectors
-  # You can also directly use embeddings model from HuggingFace:
+  embeddings_path: ./embeddings/all-MiniLM-L6-v2 # Path to embeddings used to generate the vectors, or use directly from HuggingFace: sentence-transformers/all-MiniLM-L6-v2
-  # embeddings_path: sentence-transformers/all-MiniLM-L6-v2
   embeddings_download: https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/v0.2/all-MiniLM-L6-v2.zip
   documents_path: ./documents # Path to documents to vectorize
-  return_source_documents: true # Return in which documents the answer has been sourced
-  vector_count: 2               # Number of Documents to return
+  return_sources_count: 2     # Number of sources to return when generating an answer
-  # Split the text up into small, semantically meaningful chunks (often sentences):
+  # When vectorizing we split the text up into small, semantically meaningful chunks (often sentences):
-  chunk_size: 500               # Maximum size of chunks to return, in terms of number of characters
+  chunk_size: 500             # Maximum size of chunks, in terms of number of characters
   chunk_overlap: 50           # Overlap in characters between chunks

 info:
   title: "Libre Chat"
   version: "0.1.0"
   description: |
-    Open source and free chatbot powered by [LangChain](https://python.langchain.com) and [Llama 2](https://ai.meta.com/llama)
+    Open source and free chatbot powered by [LangChain](https://python.langchain.com) and [Llama 2](https://ai.meta.com/llama) [7B](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML)
   examples:
   - What is the capital of the Netherlands?
   - Which drugs are approved by the FDA to mitigate Alzheimer symptoms?